 Sunday Gatherings

-Every Sunday morning, Veritas gathers to worship and receive from God, and to encourage one another.
-We don't gather on Sundays to check a box, to earn anything from God, or to be entertained, but to devote ourselves to hearing the Gospel, celebrating baptisms and the Lord's Supper, and to sing and pray to God our Father.
+Every Lord’s Day, Veritas gathers to worship and receive from God, and to encourage one another.
+We gather to devote ourselves to hearing God’s word proclaimed, celebrating baptisms and the Lord's Supper, and to sing and pray to God our Father.
 All are welcome whether you're a seeker, skeptic, or believer to come and learn more about what it means to follow Jesus.

 TIME: